ChatGPTNextWeb/ChatGPT-Next-Web/README.md

 - **Deploy for free with one-click** on Vercel in under 1 minute
 - Compact client (~5MB) on Linux/Windows/MacOS, [download it now](https://github.com/Yidadaa/ChatGPT-Next-Web/releases)
-- Fully compatible with self-deployed llms, recommended for use with [RWKV-Runner](https://github.com/josStorer/RWKV-Runner) or [LocalAI](https://github.com/go-skynet/LocalAI)
+- Fully compatible with self-deployed LLMS, recommended for use with [RWKV-Runner](https://github.com/josStorer/RWKV-Runner) or [LocalAI](https://github.com/go-skynet/LocalAI)
-- Privacy first, all data stored locally in the browser
+- Privacy first, all data is stored locally in the browser
-- Markdown support: LaTex, mermaid, code highlight, etc.
+- Markdown support includes LaTex, mermaid, code highlight, etc.
 - Responsive design, dark mode and PWA
 - Fast first screen loading speed (~100kb), support streaming response
-- New in v2: create, share and debug your chat tools with prompt templates (mask)
+- New in v2: create, share, and debug your chat tools with prompt templates (mask)
 - Awesome prompts powered by [awesome-chatgpt-prompts-zh](https://github.com/PlexPt/awesome-chatgpt-prompts-zh) and [awesome-chatgpt-prompts](https://github.com/f/awesome-chatgpt-prompts)
 - Automatically compresses chat history to support long conversations while also saving your tokens
 - I18n: English, 简体中文, 繁体中文, 日本語, Français, Español, Italiano, Türkçe, Deutsch, Tiếng Việt, Русский, Čeština, 한국어, Indonesia

 ## Roadmap

-- [x] System Prompt: pin a user defined prompt as system prompt [#138](https://github.com/Yidadaa/ChatGPT-Next-Web/issues/138)
+- [x] System Prompt: pin a user-defined prompt as system prompt [#138](https://github.com/Yidadaa/ChatGPT-Next-Web/issues/138)
-- [x] User Prompt: user can edit and save custom prompts to prompt list
+- [x] User Prompt: The user can edit and save custom prompts to the prompt list
 - [x] Prompt Template: create a new chat with pre-defined in-context prompts [#993](https://github.com/Yidadaa/ChatGPT-Next-Web/issues/993)
 - [x] Share as image, share to ShareGPT [#1741](https://github.com/Yidadaa/ChatGPT-Next-Web/pull/1741)
-- [x] Desktop App with tauri
+- [x] Desktop App with Tauri
 - [x] Self-host Model: Fully compatible with [RWKV-Runner](https://github.com/josStorer/RWKV-Runner), as well as server deployment of [LocalAI](https://github.com/go-skynet/LocalAI): llama/gpt4all/rwkv/vicuna/koala/gpt4all-j/cerebras/falcon/dolly etc.
-- [ ] Plugins: support network search, calculator, any other apis etc. [#165](https://github.com/Yidadaa/ChatGPT-Next-Web/issues/165)
+- [ ] Plugins: support network search, calculator, any other APIs etc. [#165](https://github.com/Yidadaa/ChatGPT-Next-Web/issues/165)

 ## What's New

-- 🚀 v2.0 is released, now you can create prompt templates, turn your ideas into reality!
+- 🚀 v2.0 is released, now you can create prompt templates, and turn your ideas into reality!
 Read this: [ChatGPT Prompt Engineering Tips: Zero, One and Few Shot Prompting](https://www.allabtai.com/prompt-engineering-tips-zero-one-and-few-shot-prompting/).
-- 🚀 v2.7 let's share conversations as image, or share to ShareGPT!
+- 🚀 v2.7 let's share conversations as images, or share to ShareGPT!
-- 🚀 v2.8 now we have a client that runs across all platforms!
+- 🚀 v2.8 Now we have a client that runs across all platforms!
-- 🚀 v2.9.11 you can use azure endpoint now.
+- 🚀 v2.9.11 you can use Azure endpoint now.

 ## 主要功能